-Let’s start be defining what exactly is ad seasonality?
+It’s the end of May, and as we look ahead to the summer months, it’s important to understand what seasonality trends to expect for your ad revenue.
 Ad seasonality refers to the impact on advertiser spend and ad revenue by consumer events and the seasonal trends in the ad industry.

 We’ve discussed some of the more obvious RPM seasonal trends in the past, like how Q4 is the peak money-making time for publishers and why January is a bit slower, but let’s look at the trends of a full year.
 If you need an RPM refresher, read our previous post on What is RPM and How is it Calculated.

-Advertising seasonality is driven by two main factors: RPMs and traffic.
+This seasonality is driven by two main factors: RPMs and traffic.
 These are interlinked factors that are tied to seasonal periods of time throughout the year.
-These periods can be related to cultural holidays (Thanksgiving, Christmas, Hanukah, Ramadan), commercial holidays (Valentine’s Day, Mother’s Day) or ad hoc events, like the Olympics or election years.
+These periods can be related to cultural holidays (Thanksgiving, Christmas, Hanukah, Ramadan), commercial holidays (Valentine’s Day, Mother’s Day), or ad hoc events, like the Olympics or election years.

-1. January and July are often the slowest months for publisher revenue earnings.
+January and July are often the slowest months for publisher revenue earnings.
 For some ad agencies, the end of their fiscal year is June and for others it is December.
-This would explain the increase in spend in June, as they try to use their budgets.
-The increase in December spend would be not only because of the end of the fiscal year, but because it’s the largest shopping related month of the year.
+This would explain the increase in spending in June, as they try to use their budgets.
+The increase in December spend would be not only because of the end of the fiscal year but because it’s the largest shopping-related month of the year.
 Because of this, January and July tend to be the two slowest revenue months for publishes.
-Coming out of the holidays, people tend to give their wallets a rest which is another reason advertisers tend to spend less in January.

-2. Q1: January revenue may be the lowest you see all year, due to traffic decrease as well as consumer spend decrease.
-At the end of January, you may see a bit of a lift for Super Bowl.
-Valentine’s Day is in February, St. Patrick’s Day, spring break and sometimes, Easter happen in March, so you can expect to see a bit of an RPM lift during these months.
+January revenue may be the lowest you see all year, due to traffic decrease as well as consumer spend decrease.
+At the end of January, you may see a bit of a lift for the Super Bowl.
+Valentine’s Day is in February, St. Patrick’s Day, spring break and sometimes, Easter happens in March, so you can expect to see a bit of an RPM lift during these months.
+Again to reiterate, seasonal events can lead to increased content performance and search interest, which can increase traffic but much of what controls RPM trends are the actions of the advertisers.

-3. Q2: April through June can vary from month to month.
+April through June can vary from month to month.
 June is typically one of the higher months for RPMs, as the fiscal year is ending for many ad agencies.
-But, the summer slump is real, so finding content opportunities to address summer content, such as vacations, activities for kids, DIY projects, swimwear trends, etc., this can offset some of the slow traffic.
+It’s also the last month in Q2, so advertisers are looking to use their allotted budgets.
+The summer slump can be a real thing for many bloggers and finding content opportunities to match summer search trends, such as vacations, activities for kids, DIY projects, swimwear trends, can offset the slow traffic.

-4. Q3: The summer slump continues through July, but steadily gains traction as we move into August and September.
+The summer slump continues through July but steadily gains traction as we move into August and September.
 Back to School hits in August and advertiser spend begins to pick up.
 September picks up even more, as advertisers are preparing for Q4 holidays.

-5. Q4: October to December you can expect to see a significant jump in RPMs, as ad spend is at its highest due to all the shopping related events.
+This is go-time for the average publisher!
+Publish more content, refresh last year’s top performers and let the ad revenue soar!
+From October to December you can expect to see a significant jump in RPMs, as ad spend is at its highest due to all the shopping-related events, an increase in search traffic, and end-of-year spend.

 It’s important for all publishers to understand the seasonality trends of ad spend across each month.
 This way, you won’t be taken off guard when your January or July numbers are low and you’ll also know how to prepare to capitalize on time periods of high advertiser spend.